Kowloon–Canton Railway: 1904–1945: Construction and early years

 The railway opened in 1910 with a number of temporary stations.
 Part of a godown (warehouse) next to the site of the present day Star Ferry pier in Tsim Sha Tsui was rented and converted into a passenger station with rails to it laid down Salisbury Road from Signal Hill.
 Temporary stations were built at Hung Hom and Lo Wu, with permanent stations being built at Sha Tin, Fanling and Tai Po (later named Tai Po Kau), and a flag stop at Tai Po Market (aka.Tai Po New Market, Tai Wo Market) which shortly became a proper station for passenger service.
 1910 the Kowloon–Canton Railway owned four steam locomotives, eight coaches and 40 goods wagons.

 Traffic on the new railway was at first quiet as there was little demand for passenger and freight services by the inhabitants of the then undeveloped New Territories north of Beacon Hill.
-Only after the Chinese Section was completed and opened in 1911 did traffic start to build up as people took advantage of the fast journey time of only 3 hours 40 minutes from Kowloon to Canton.
+Only after the Chinese Section was completed and opened in 1911 did traffic start to build up as people took advantage of the fast journey time of only 3 hours 40 minutes from Kowloon to Guangzhou.

 Little changed up until the Second World War, with the commercial success of the railway being closely linked to events in China.
 During the defence of Hong Kong in December 1941, various bridges and tunnels were deliberately blown up by the retreating British forces.
 After repairs had been made, the line was operated throughout the war by the Japanese using the services of the Chinese staff who had remained after the fall of the colony.
 During this period the railway gradually deteriorated through lack of adequate maintenance.
 Rolling stock and other equipment were also sent to China for use there by the Japanese.

 After the British resumed control of Hong Kong in 1945, following the defeat of Japan, the railway was in a sorry state.
 Initially the task of restoring the railway to a working condition rested with the military.
 Twelve locomotives were urgently ordered from Britain (arriving in 1946–47) and efforts focussed on bringing the railway up to a workable condition.
 Civilian management of the railway was again resumed in 1946.